turbot/steampipe-action-check/README.md

 <img src="images/summary-output.png" width="80%" />

-If you have created your own `mod`, you can still benefit from `annotations`, as long as a `control` has a `dimension` valuw with a `filepath:linenumber` pattern, where `filepath` resolves to a file in the repository.
+If you have created your own `mod`, you can still benefit from `annotations`, as long as a `control` has a `dimension` value with a `filepath:linenumber` pattern, where `filepath` resolves to a file in the repository.

 ## Scenarios